The best unrefined olive oil. How to distinguish high-quality olive oil from counterfeit

 10. Olive oil: taste, color, aroma

-Oil personality determined by numerous factors.
+Individuality of the oil determined by numerous factors.

 Indeed, the nature of the soil and climatic conditions are very important for olives.
 Depending on their characteristics, the color, taste and aroma of the oil may vary.